hiiamboris/red-cli-gitlab-mirror/README.md

 ## Goals

-- make usage of CLI args effortless for most cases
+- make usage of CLI args **effortless** for most cases
-- provide enough flexibility so that less common cases won't require one to reinvent the wheel
+- provide enough **flexibility** so that less common cases won't require one to reinvent the wheel

 ## Idea

 Command line is the API through which program exposes it's facilities to the outside world - users and utilities.
-In Red we already have such powerful API: function spec DSL, that exposes function's facilities to the rest of Red code.
+In Red we already have such powerful API: **function spec** DSL, that exposes function's facilities to the rest of Red code.

 So why not leverage it?

-Think of the benefits:
+Think of the **benefits**:
 - No need to parse options or deal with them in any way.
 You get everything out of the box.
 - No separate DSL to remember.
 Just the so familiar function spec DSL.
 - You can test your program as a whole, how it will behave with any set of options, by invoking a Red function and checking it's returns and side effects.